Syjalo/Alex/README.md

 # Alex
-Alex is an open-source Discord Bot for the PojavLauncher Server.
+Alex is an open-source Discord Bot.